 In her latest compositions, Shirin asserts a certain nostalgia for Iranian art.
 She is inspired by the printed fabrics (Ghalamkar) of Isfahan, and creates canvases with subtle tones, punctuated by motifs and writing.
 Thus it pays homage to an age-old art: the tablecloths, curtains, cushions and bedspreads that once brightened Persian interiors.

 From figurative to abstract, Shirin's art manages to keep its innate freshness, in a world of silent poetry.

 Afsaneh H.S Djavadi

-Shirin’s paintings have been exhibited widely with shows at Josie Eastwood Art Gallery, the Tabernacle Gallery, and the Fairfax Gallery, the Cricket Fine Art Gallery, Highgate contemporary gallery and The Royal college of Art.
+Shirin’s paintings have been exhibited widely with shows at Josie Eastwood Art Gallery, the Tabernacle Gallery, and the Fairfax Gallery, the Cricket Fine Art Gallery, Gallerie 27th Concept, Highgate contemporary gallery and The Royal college of Art.

 Shirin's work is also held in private and public collections across the United States, France, Germany and the United Kingdom

-I'm thrilled to be a contributor in the upcoming auction 'A Tale of Two Cities' organised by Magic of Persia, a charity art foundation.
+I was thrilled to be a contributor in the auction 'A Tale of Two Cities' organised by Magic of Persia, a charity art foundation.

-This will be held by Christie's in Monaco on the 28th July and Bonhams on the 15th September in LA.
+This was held by Christie's in Monaco and by Bonhams in LA in 2018.